 2014 SUPER LAWYERS

-Rawle & Henderson LLP is pleased to announce that 12 attorneys have been selected as 2014 Pennsylvania Super Lawyers by Law & Politics and the publishers of Philadelphia Magazine.
+Rawle & Henderson LLP is pleased to announce that 11 attorneys have been selected as 2014 Pennsylvania Super Lawyers by Law & Politics.
 The process started with thousands of ballots being sent to attorneys in Pennsylvania.
 Then practice-specific “Blue Ribbon” panels reviewed the selections and listed the nominees with the highest scores.
 The attorneys chosen represent the top 5% of attorneys in Pennsylvania.

 ENVIRONMENTAL LAW & TOXIC TORTS